JDSWAero/JDSWAero/README.md

-Hi, I’m @JDSWAero
+Hi, I’m @JDSWAero, my pronouns are he/him.

-I am currently acquiring my bachelor's degree in engineering with a focus on aerospace: space systems design I’m interested in spacecraft design, space mission planning, robotics, machine learning, nuclear power I can be reached via email at jackwooldridge@cmail.carleton.ca My pronouns are he/him
+I am currently acquiring my bachelor's degree in engineering with a focus on aerospace: space systems design.
+I’m interested in spacecraft design, space mission planning, robotics, machine learning, nuclear power.
+I can be reached via email at jackwooldridge@cmail.carleton.ca.

 <!---
 JDSWAero/JDSWAero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.